 The Grand View University Library does not charge a daily fine for the late return of library books or other materials.
 However, after 90 days students are charged a replacement fine for the item (minimum of \$10.00), plus a service fee of \$5.00.
-This charge is debited to the student's account at the Business Office.
+This fee is charged to the student's account at the Business Office.